HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/portlets_development/web2_ui/clientside_portlet_programming/w2_clntprgmd_start.md

     </script>
     ```

-    !!!note
-         Use the tag `portlet-client-model:init` to create the scripting variable `portletWindowID` for use in the JSP.
+    **Note:** Use the tag `portlet-client-model:init` to create the scripting variable `portletWindowID` for use in the JSP.
 The following example shows how you can start an `XMLPortletRequest`:

     ```
     <script>